T

 cafe

-The birthplace of the iconic Portuguese custard tart, 'Pastel de Nata'.
-Enjoy these warm, flaky pastries dusted with cinnamon and powdered sugar in their historic setting.
+The birthplace of the famous Portuguese custard tart, Pastéis de Nata.
+Enjoy these warm, flaky pastries dusted with cinnamon and powdered sugar in a bustling, historic setting.

-• There's often a line, but it moves quickly.
+• There's often a queue, but it moves quickly.

 3. Afternoon